San Diego County, California: Sports

-The San Diego State Aztecs (MW), the San Diego Toreros (WCC), and the UC San Diego Tritons (BWC) are NCAA Division I teams.
-The Cal State San Marcos Cougars (CCAA) and Point Loma Nazarene Sea Lions (PacWest) are members of NCAA Division II, while the San Diego Christian Hawks (GSAC) and Saint Katherine Firebirds (CalPac) are a member of the NAIA.
+Sports in San Diego County includes major professional league teams, other highest-level professional league teams, minor league teams, and college athletics.
+San Diego County hosts two teams of the major professional leagues, the San Diego Padres of Major League Baseball (MLB) and San Diego FC of Major League Soccer (MLS).
+The county is home to several universities whose teams compete in various NCAA Division I sports, most notably the San Diego State Aztecs.
+The Farmers Insurance Open, a professional golf tournament on the PGA Tour, is played annually at Torrey Pines Golf Course.

+San Diego County hosted the National Football League (NFL)'s San Diego Chargers from 1961 to 2017, when the team relocated to the Greater Los Angeles area (now the Los Angeles Chargers).
+The county also hosted the National Basketball Association (NBA)'s San Diego Rockets from 1967 to 1971 (now the Houston Rockets) and San Diego Clippers from 1978 to 1984 (now the Los Angeles Clippers).
+San Diego County has never hosted a National Hockey League (NHL) franchise, though it hosted the San Diego Mariners of the now-defunct World Hockey Association (WHA) from 1974 to 1977.

+Currently, there is no NFL, NBA, or NHL team in the county.
+San Diego is the largest American city not to have won a championship in a "Big Four" major professional league.
+The city does have one major league title to its name: the 1963 American Football League (AFL) Championship won by the San Diego Chargers, when the AFL was an independent entity prior to the AFL–NFL merger in 1970.
+Due to its lackluster record on winning professional championships, and in some cases retaining professional teams, some San Diego sports fans believe there is a curse on professional sports in the city.

 Government

-The Government of San Diego County is defined and authorized under the California Constitution, California law, and the Charter of the County of San Diego.
-Much of the Government of California is in practice the responsibility of county governments such as the Government of San Diego County.
+The government of San Diego County is defined and authorized under the Constitution of California, California law, and the Charter of the County of San Diego.
+Much of the government of California is in practice the responsibility of county governments such as the government of San Diego County.
 The County government provides countywide services such as elections and voter registration, law enforcement, jails, vital records, property records, tax collection, public health, and social services.
 In addition the County serves as the local government for all unincorporated areas.
 Some chartered cities such as San Diego and Chula Vista provide municipal services such as police, public safety, libraries, parks and recreation, and zoning.
 Other cities such as Del Mar and Vista arrange to have the County provide some or all of these services on a contract basis.